osquery/foundation/docs/office-hours/20190917_meeting_notes.md

 Upgrading third party dependencies, and migrating them to towards `source`

-Does moving dependancies to `source` also handle the [glib2.12 support](https://github.com/osquery/osquery/issues/5745).
+Does moving dependencies to `source` also handle the [glib2.12 support](https://github.com/osquery/osquery/issues/5745).
 Not directly, though the work may be batched.